JunesDiary/Arjun-Ghosh/index.md

 ### Background

-I was born in Kolkata and raised in Kolkata, Serampore a town in Hooghly District.
+I was born in Kolkata and raised in Kolkata as well as Serampore a town in Hooghly District.
 I attended **Aditya Academy** Junior as my pre-primary school and then joined **Stepping Stone School** in my District and completed my Secondary Education.
 I joined **Don Bosco School**, Liluah for my Senior-Secondary Education.

 ```markdown
 Syntax highlighted code block